Contaminated drugs: reducing harm

 Drugs are changing

-What’s in the drug you’re taking and the strength can vary between batches, so even if you use drugs regularly:
+The contents and strength of your drugs can vary between batches, so even if you use drugs regularly:

 • start with a small amount